-MIAMI (AP) Chris Bosh has more than likely played his final game for Miami, with the All-Star forward's latest health setback apparently convincing the team that a return from multiple bouts of blood clots is no longer feasible.
+MIAMI (AP) Chris Bosh has almost certainly played his final game for Miami, with the All-Star forward's latest health setback convincing the Heat that his plan to play again is no longer feasible.

-''Chris is still open-minded,'' Heat President Pat Riley said Monday. ''But we are not working toward his return.''
+''Chris is still open-minded,'' Riley said. ''But we are not working toward his return.''

 ''He wasn't just written off.
 Was not,'' Riley said. ''That may have been his perception because he simply didn't want to believe what's out there.''

 With Bosh out of the mix, that means 11 of the 19 players who got minutes for the Heat last season are no longer with the team.
 Of the starters from Miami's last game - Game 7 of the Eastern Conference semifinals in Toronto - only Dragic and Justise Winslow remain, with Dwyane Wade, Luol Deng and Joe Johnson all signing elsewhere this summer.

 Wade, Bosh and James were part of that celebrated ''Big Three'' in Miami, going to the NBA Finals in each of their four years together and winning two championships.
 Among the many framed photos in Riley's office is one of that trio, the players each having signed the print in silver ink with the inscription ''To Coach.''

 James left in 2014 to return to Cleveland.
 Wade left this summer to sign with Chicago, his hometown team.
 And now Bosh's days with the Heat are done, barring some sort of seismic change in Miami's thinking or the interpretation of his medical data.